olimpias/gvm/README.md

 You need to use it with `./` at the beginning.
 Example: `./gvm dl 1.14.4`

+For instance, if you want to install go `1.14.4`,

+First you need to run `./gvm dl 1.14.4` to download its tar.gz file.
+After that you need to run `./gvm use 1.14.4`.
+Once you run this command, it will replace existing go version with `1.14.4`.

 ## TODOs
 - [X] Add progressbar for unzipping
 - [X] Add CI/CD for testing windows and linux over circleci